reusserdesign/Cartthrob_Gift_Certificates-clear_gift_codes/README.md

 ## Many Thanks to:
 #### Team Reusser for their continued support!
-#### And, the Carthrob Development Team for their developer documentation!
+#### And, to the Carthrob Development Team for their awesome products and developer documentation!
+Really, Thank You!